-True to her name, Scout has been out searching for gems in the Queensland countryside.
-Hidden in the gentle folds of the Gympie Region, Kinbombi Falls are not your typical waterfall.
+True to her name, Scout has been out searching for waterfalls in the Queensland countryside.
+Hidden in the gentle folds of the Gympie Region, Kinbombi Falls is not your typical waterfall.

 - Wild swimming

 Hidden in the midst of cattle country and the rolling hills of Gympie, you’ll find a little slice of country paradise; Kinbombi Falls.
 The rivers, creeks and waterfalls run beautifully through the Gympie Region so we thought there was no better place to do some exploring inland.

 Kinbombi Falls is not plastered all over Instagram and we’d never heard of the place before so we had absolutely no expectations.
 This was thrilling yet nerve-racking as we didn’t want the four-hour return drive from the Sunshine Coast to be a letdown and a ‘waste of time’.

 Arriving at the Kinbombi Falls Rest Area, which would be the perfect free overnight camping escape, we couldn’t see any signs of a watering hole.
 Keeping our spirits high, we wandered down a dirt trail and were suddenly surprised at what was before us – natural rock pools with trickling cascades flanked by steep rocky cliffs.

 We spent hours rock hopping through the gorge, spotting turtles, swimming in the refreshing water and enjoying having this hidden gem to ourselves.